adrianrisvik/ThreeppGP/README.md

 Use Bullet’s Raycast Vehicle for better physics, currently not the best physics implementation.
 Make the motorcycle align with the slope when going up/downhill Add sound/more visual effetcs
+The program takes a long time to load, and will be "not responding" for many seconds.
+I have not found a fix for this.

 AI-Usage